Event Target for Confluent

 Save button, the console will self-navigate to the Bridge editor.
 Proceed by adding the remaining components to the Bridge.

-After submitting the bridge, and allowing some configuration time, a green check mark on the main Bridges page indicates that the bridge with a Confluent event Target was successfully created.
+After submitting the Bridge, and allowing for some configuration time, a green check mark on the main Bridges page indicates that the Bridge with a Confluent event Target was successfully created.

-For more information about how to configure Confluent see the Confluent documentation.
+For more information on how to configure Confluent, refer to the Confluent documentation.

 The Confluent event Target leaves the CloudEvent type definition to the discretion of the implementer.
 In addition, no events are produced as a response.